apiad/SciSharp/Docs/Developers/Guidelines/Developer Guidelines.md

 rules of the .NET community.
 To clarify, basic guidelines are given here.
 If in doubt, check the existing source code, or ask one of the older developers.
-All (compilable) source code is located in the Source/ folder.
+All (compilable) source code is located in the `Source/` folder.
 Project wide solutions are located in this folder root.

-Projects are located in their own folder if they are a primary output (such as the SciSharp project itself that generates the main library, or the SciSharp.Console project).
-Smaller or secondary projects are grouped inside a folder with a common name, such as the Source/Implementation/ folder which contains the projects for alternative implementations to base classes (such as GPU-enabled algebraic operations) which have stronger requirements than the main library (like having a GPU, or using third-party libraries).
+Projects are located in their own folder if they are a primary output (such as the `SciSharp` project itself that generates the main library, or the `SciSharp.Console` project).
+Smaller or secondary projects are grouped inside a folder with a common name, such as the `Source/Implementation/` folder which contains the projects for alternative implementations to base classes (such as GPU-enabled algebraic operations) which have stronger requirements than the main library (like having a GPU, or using third-party libraries).

 Inside projects, all first level members (classes, enums, delegates) should have it's own .cs file, named like the member's name.
-Where necessary, a class can be made partial and split accross more than one file, and secondary files should be named with the class name plus some extra information that describes the partial content.
+Where necessary, a class can be made partial and split across more than one file, and secondary files should be named with the class name plus some extra information that describes the partial content.
-For example, the Primes class (which contains static methods for primality generation and testing) is splitted in two files: Primes.cs where all methods are, and Primes16.cs which contains a static array with all 16-bit primes.
-Such a big array would clutter the Primes.cs file, and potentially slowdown IDE tools which tend to reformat a source file when typing.
+For example, the Primes class (which contains static methods for primality generation and testing) is split in two files: `Primes.cs` where all methods are, and `Primes16.cs` which contains a static array with all 16-bit primes.
+Such a big array would clutter the `Primes.cs` file, and potentially slowdown IDE tools which tend to reformat a source file when typing.

 A project's file tree should exactly resemble the internal namespace layout, with namespaces mapping to folders, and keeping the same nesting.

-Naming guidelines:
+### Naming guidelines: ###

- * Classes, delegates and enums, public members (properties, methods and fields), non-private static members, and constants should be named in UpperCamelCase.
+ * Classes, delegates and enums, public members (properties, methods and fields), non-private static members, and constants should be named in `UpperCamelCase`.
- * Private fields (instance and static) should be named in lowerCamelCase.
+ * Private fields (instance and static) should be named in `lowerCamelCase`.
- * Type argument for generic types should be named in UpperCamelCase with a 'T' prepended, that is TUpperCamelCase.
+ * Type argument for generic types should be named in `UpperCamelCase` with a `T` prepended, that is `TUpperCamelCase`.
- * Interfaces should be named in UpperCamelCase with an 'I' prepended, that is IUpperCamelCase.
+ * Interfaces should be named in `UpperCamelCase` with an `I` prepended, that is `IUpperCamelCase`.
- * In general, no underscores (_) should be used in naming, EXCEPT for enabling fluid interfaces features that ``look'' better with such syntax.
+ * In general, no underscores (`_`) should be used in naming, **except** for enabling fluid interfaces features that *look* better with such syntax.

-Comments:
+### Comments: ###

  * All definitions (public and non-public) should have the corresponding XML comments.
-At least try to include <summary/>, all the <param .../> and the <returns/> tags.
+At least try to include `<summary/>`, all the `<param .../>` and the `<returns/>` tags.
  * The source itself should be correctly commented as it is widely accepted that source code is read many more times than it is written.
-For all non-obvious lines of code, please include sensible comments that explain the intended behaviour.
+For all non-obvious lines of code, please include sensible comments that explain the intended behavior.

- NOTE: For descriptions that require a technical or academic language
-       it is ok and even encouraged to use LaTeX math markup in the comments, both XML comments and inline comments.
+    **NOTE**: For descriptions that require a technical or academic language it is OK and even encouraged to use LaTeX math markup in the comments, both XML comments and inline comments.
 The tools for automatic documentation generation should correctly deal with LaTeX source.
 This includes notations like $O(n)$ and similar.

+### Testing guidelines: ###

-Testing guidelines: Please do your best effort to include unit tests that cover your contribution's functionality.
-Unit tests should be organized in projects in the Source/Testing/ folder.
-Tests for a specific class (or related group of classes that implement the same feature) should be contained in a source file named XYZTest.cs, where XYZ is a sensible name that describes the tested features (most commonly the tested class name).
+Please do your best effort to include unit tests that cover your contribution's functionality.
+Unit tests should be organized in projects in the `Source/Testing/` folder.
+Tests for a specific class (or related group of classes that implement the same feature) should be contained in a source file named `XYZTest.cs`, where `XYZ` is a sensible name that describes the tested features (most commonly the tested class name).
 Tests are coded using the standard .NET 4.0 testing framework, and should follow the standard guidelines.
 Please do name tests with a name long enough to state the